-A natural by-product of civil and criminal cases are witness interviews.
+Many times civil and criminal cases are won or lost by what is said early on in witness interviews.
 They often make or break a case.
-Witnesses are often identified on the crash report, criminal investigation report, or incident report.
-Other times witnesses are not discovered until somebody goes to the scene of the crash, crime, or incident, and canvasses the area.
+Witnesses are identified on the crash report, criminal investigation report, or incident report.
+Other times witnesses are not discovered until an investigator goes to the scene of the crash, crime, or incident, and canvasses the area.
 This may involve knocking on doors or checking at local businesses to identify people who have knowledge about an incident, but were never previously identified.
-It often involves leaving a business card, and following up in person or by phone.
+It may involve leaving a business card, and following up in person or by phone.
 Witnesses generally are not eager to get involved.
 Sometimes they must be convinced or cajoled into cooperating, which takes the right personality from the right investigator.
 It may take multiple phone calls or visits to a residence or business to gain the cooperation of a witness.
 This may also involve receiving phone calls or making personal visits to a house or business on the weekend or in the evening.

 Michael Kidd has lived and worked in the Charleston, West Virginia area his entire life.
-He has interacted with people on a daily basis for more than 30 years as a police officer, deputy sheriff, and private investigator.
+He has interacted with people on a daily basis for more than 35 years as a police officer, deputy sheriff, and private investigator.
 He has had numerous classes in Detecting Deception, Interviews and Interrogations, Statement Analysis, and Deception Profiling.
 Don’t delegate this important task to office staff who were hired to open mail, answer phone calls, or type letters.
-In many cases, you only get one shot at talking to the witness, before they quickly make a determination to “not get involved.”
+In many cases, an investigator gets only one shot at talking to the witness, before the witness quickly make a determination to cooperate or “not get involved.”
 Make that one shot count by hiring an expert who has knocked on thousands of doors and taken hundreds of thorough telephone statements.

 If you are an attorney, don’t risk becoming a witness in your own case.
 Hire an expert who can get the information you need, present it to you in a professional report, and be available to testify when needed.
 Michael Kidd has testified at all levels of the court system, including federal court, circuit court, magistrate court, and various administrative venues.